 - Student Forums involve the entire student body, faculty, and staff of the nursing program.
 Forums are held twice a semester (on a Monday) and attendance is mandatory.
 Important announcements and updates are given during Student Forums.
 At the end of the Forum, the 4th semester class cabinet assumes leadership and faculty/staff are excused so that the student body can meet as a whole to discuss concerns and issues. - Each class shall appoint at least two representatives to Student Council.
 Student Council meetings follow Forum meetings.
 Student representatives have the opportunity to meet with the Assistant Director and act as a liaison for the class they are representing.
-The goal is open dialogue, communication, and problem solving. - Students have the opportunity to participate in the Evaluation and Curriculum Committees of the nursing division.
+The goal is open dialogue, communication, and problem solving.
+All student concerns and follow-up action plans are documented and posted for student review in a student communication folder in the student nursing lounge. - Students have the opportunity to participate in the Evaluation and Curriculum Committees of the nursing division.
 There shall be at least two student representatives at each meeting who will be asked to offer input in these areas. - Any concern that a student may have regarding a class or clinical lab should be resolved by first seeking a conference with the respective instructor.
 If the problem is not resolved, the student, the instructor, or both may request a conference with the nursing program Director or designee.
 (See grievance policy) - Students have the opportunity to complete a course evaluation at the end of every course in the nursing program.
 This evaluation is anonymous and reviewed after students receive their grades.
 Students are asked to give input into the course organization, teaching strategies, textbooks and study aids, course and clinical instructors, clinical facilities, and evaluation methods. - Students are asked to complete an Exit survey ten days before program completion.
 Questions on the exit survey pertain to program curriculum, achievement of program SLOs, campus and program resources, and simulation experiences. - At approximately 6 to 12 months after graduation, students are sent a New Graduate survey.
 The purpose of this survey is to assess program preparation to enter the RN workforce.